faezehmhmdi/OpenWeather/README.md

 # OpenWeather

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.
+The project is about using OpenWeather APIs to show the weather, forecast, and air quality.

 ## Development server
+Run `npm i` for installing the required node modules.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding